Configure the Help Desk Administrator Role

 - You have outsourced service vendors that need to perform actions on just their own users.

-Only Super Administrators may assign the Help Desk Administrator role to a user and optionally apply a group scopeA scope is an indication by the client that it wants to access some resource..
+Only Super admins may assign the Help Desk admin role to a user and optionally apply a group scopeA scope is an indication by the client that it wants to access some resource..

-To create and configure the Help Desk Administrator role, do the following:
+To assign the Help Desk Administrator role to a user, do the following:

 From the Administrative Dashboard, go to Security > Administrators.